Istanbul Currency: All You Want to Know about Turkish Lira

 While I could just tell you, it changes too often to make it worth either of our time.

-Where should I get my Turkish Lira?
+Where should I get my money?

 If you’re looking to get Turkish lira, my favorite way to get cash is via my debit card.
 It is much more safe.
+If you get pickpocketed or lose all your cash somehow, you are out all of that money and there is no recourse.

 Pro tip: Make sure that when you pull money out of ATMs, you do that at a bank, not a stand-alone ATM.
 Here’s why:

-In the event that you withdraw money from an ATM and it keeps your card, they will send it back to the address attached to it.
+If you withdraw money from an ATM and it keeps your card, they will send it back to the address attached to it.
+If it is attached to a bank though, you can go inside and let them know and they can retrieve it for you immediately.

-If, however, you really want to bring USD, you can get it exchanged at a local bank or currency exchange, though the location is important to consider.
+If you are set on bringing USD, you can get it exchanged at a local bank or currency exchange, though the location is important to consider.
+The exchange offices at the airport are always the most expensive but sometimes necessary.

 I have found each cash changing station charges a different fee.
 I mostly just don’t want to deal with the hassle of figuring out who has a better rate.

 I recommend starting with a small amount instead of doing the full amount at the same time if you have to go this route.
+If you’re an Enneagram 8, you probably will prefer this method….you do you!

 Many banks offer competitive rates for buying and selling Turkish lira, making it easy to find the best deal.